 1834 – On June 30, the Indian Intercourse Act created Indian Territory in present-day Oklahoma.
 The territory also included parts of Kansas and Nebraska, but these lands were taken back when the Kansas and Nebraska territories were created in 1854.

 1835 – On October 2, the first battle of the Texas Revolution took place as U.S. settlers defeated a Mexican cavalry near the Guadalupe River.

 On November 13, Texans officially proclaimed independence from Mexico, calling itself the Lone Star Republic.

 A smallpox epidemic north of San Francisco killed over 60,000 natives.

-1839 – Missourians near Far West, Missouri are no more happy about the Mormons than those near Zion, some five years earlier.
-As Far West has grown to some 5,000 people, the anti-Mormon hysteria increases and the Mormons form their own army.
-After a number of skirmishes between the two factions, Missouri orders the Mormons from the state.
+1839 – Missourians near Far West, Missouri, are no happier about the Mormons than those near Zion, some five years earlier.
+As Far West has grown to some 5,000 people, the anti-Mormon hysteria increases, and the Mormons form their own army.
+After several skirmishes between the two factions, Missouri orders the Mormons from the state.

 August 14, 1842 – The Second Seminole War ended; natives were removed from Florida to Oklahoma.